-Section 6401 of the Affordable Care Act (ACA) established additional screening requirements for all Medicare and Medicaid providers.
-All provider applications, including initial enrollments and changes such as the addition of new service or practice locations, new rendering providers, and/or Non-billing, Ordering, Prescribing, or Referring (NOPR) providers will have new requirements as of January 17, 2017.
-See the New Enrollment Requirements document for detailed information.
+Section 6401 of the Affordable Care Act (ACA) established screening requirements for all Medicare and Medicaid providers.
+All provider applications, including initial enrollments and changes such as the addition of new service or practice locations, new rendering providers, and/or Non-billing, Ordering, Prescribing, or Referring (NOPR) providers must comply with the enrollment requirements.
+See the Enrollment Requirements document for detailed information.

-All enrolled providers, regardless of provider type, must revalidation enrollment information under new screening criteria at least every five years - three years for Durable Medical Equipment (DME) providers - or upon MaineCare Services' request.
+All enrolled providers, regardless of provider type, must revalidate their enrollment information under the screening criteria at least every five years - three years for Durable Medical Equipment (DME) providers - or upon MaineCare Services' request.